x-vin/covidcures/docs/src/ayurvedic.md

 Yes.

 ### Status of authorisation:
-Among the remedies documented here, this remedy may be the least supported by mainstream research evidence, as there are several fact-checking articles online ""debunking the myth"", such as this article, which nonetheless admits that camphor constitutes 4.8 % of the common decongestant and cough mitigant Vicks VapoRub:
+Among the remedies documented here, this remedy may be the least supported by mainstream research evidence, as there are several fact-checking articles online "debunking the myth", such as this article, which nonetheless admits that camphor constitutes 4.8 % of the common decongestant and cough mitigant Vicks VapoRub:
-[The Federal: Beware: Camphor doesn’t help improve body’s oxygen level, it can be toxic; May 5, 2021][126]
+   - [The Federal: Beware: Camphor doesn’t help improve body’s oxygen level, it can be toxic; May 5, 2021][126]

 Dr. Prakash Gyawali, an Ayurvedic physician, explains that Camphor helps to open the nasal passages in case of cold while Cloves dry the phlegm, Eucalyptus oil is a nasal decongestant and Carom seeds / Ajwain are used in many Ayurvedic medicines for their expectorant and drying properties.
 However, he too believes that the claim that they increase oxygen saturation in blood is not well-founded in existing research:
-[South Asia Check | Fact Check: A supposed home remedy for boosting blood oxygen levels is unfounded; Deepak Adhikari; April 29, 2021][127]
+   - [South Asia Check | Fact Check: A supposed home remedy for boosting blood oxygen levels is unfounded; Deepak Adhikari; April 29, 2021][127]

 It has also been [reported][128] that anosmia or loss of taste and smell, one of the common and peculiar symptoms of Covid-19, especially in the first wave and earlier variants, [attributed also to vitamin D deficiency and Zinc deficiency][129], can be reversed through steam inhalation with [eucalyptus oil][130].
 Ajwain has been known to have a bronchodilatory effect and be useful in the treatment of asthma:
-[Bronchodilatory Effect of Carum copticum in Airways of Asthmatic Patients; Mohammad Hossein Boskabady et al.; Therapie; Jan, 2007][131]
+   - [Bronchodilatory Effect of Carum copticum in Airways of Asthmatic Patients; Mohammad Hossein Boskabady et al.; Therapie; Jan, 2007][131]

-[Anti-inflammatory activity of 1.8-cineol (eucalyptol) in bronchial asthma: a double-blind placebo-controlled trial; U R Juergens et al.; Respiratory Medicine; Mar, 2003][132]
+   - [Anti-inflammatory activity of 1.8-cineol (eucalyptol) in bronchial asthma: a double-blind placebo-controlled trial; U R Juergens et al.; Respiratory Medicine; Mar, 2003][132]

 In fact, Carom seeds (active agents, thymol oil, terpine and linonene) and Eucalyptus oil (active agents, cineole and eucalyptol) [are often prescribed][133] in traditional home remedies to combat shortness of breath, especially for those suffering from asthma, where it is recommended that the oil of Eucalyptus be added to hot water for steam inhalation or that Carom seeds be slightly roasted to release the vapours that are sniffed to dilate the bronchial passages.

 In this video, the well-known Ayurveda and Yoga physician and spiritual teacher [Dr. Balaji Tambe][134], prescribes the [Camphor + Ajwain + Abhyang oil Potli][135] for those suffering from hypoxia and breathing difficulty, and mentions the customary use of this breathing aid by unaccustomed travellers to higher altitudes like Amarnath or Badrinath or Ladakh in the Himalayas. **Acharya Tambe recommended that the chest be massaged with the Ayurvedic medicated oil Abhyang before the inhalation of vapours from the Ajwain-Camphor Potli, containing mostly Ajwain and only a pinch of pure camphor.** It should be noted that the camphor used should prefefrably be [natural camphor (obtained from a tree bark)][136] very pure and is the more expensive, expensive variety, which is not toxic even if ingested in very small quantities [(whereas synthetic camphor is inexpensive, and manufactured from oil of turpentine)][137]:
-[Shreeguru Dr. Balaji Tambe: Camphor-Ajwain for Breath; 2020][138]
+   - [Shreeguru Dr. Balaji Tambe: Camphor-Ajwain for Breath; 2020][138]

 There is also much [anecdotal evidence from clinicians][139] and patients who have used the technique to mitigate breathing difficulty in Covid-19 patients.
 [Ayurvedic Breathe Easy Potli][140] is a commercial product that uses this technique to alleviate cough, respiratory distress and improve overall respiratory health and immunity.